garvit3835/product-docs-feature/how-to-guides/databases/timescale.md

 Follow the below steps to connect to the database instance:

 1. Go to **[Timescale Dashboard > Services](https://console.cloud.timescale.com/dashboard/services)**.
-2. Click on Service you want to access.
+2. Click on the Service you want to access.
-3. Click on **Triple dot** dialog menu on the top right corner.
+3. Click the **Triple dot** dialog menu in the top right corner.
-4. Choose the **Change service environment** option and then go to the VPC tab.
+4. Choose the **Change service environment** option and go to the VPC tab.
 5. Select the VPC and click on **Attach VPC**.

 ### Step 4: Connecting to the Database

-Now with everything setup, you just need to use the connection string to access the database:
+Now, with everything set, you just need to use the connection string to access the database:

 1. Go to **[Timescale Dashboard > Services](https://console.cloud.timescale.com/dashboard/services)**.
-2. Click on Service you want to access.
+2. Click on the Service you want to access.
 3. Scroll down and copy the connection string you see.

 ![Timescale database connection string](../../.gitbook/assets/timescale-connection-string.png)

-4. Go to DevBox and paste the connection string and enter the password when prompted:
+4. Go to DevBox, paste the connection string, and enter the password when prompted:

 {% code %}
 ```